MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ### Custom prompt best practices

-Here are some best practices for writing custom text:
+Here are some best practices for writing custom prompt:

 - **Keep it concise**: Although the AI engine can handle longer prompts, shorter prompts are simpler to use and can help you get targeted replies.